linagora/obm-deploy/docs/index.md

 Each kind of task is called a [Module].
 There is a lot of [included modules] and write our own modules to extend ansible is not really painfull.

-Execution of a [Task] can be [conditonned] by success of another task, [delegated] to another host or be [iterated] over a list of elements.
+Execution of a task can be [conditonned] by success of another task, [delegated] to another host or be [iterated] over a list of elements.

 ### [Handler]: Task called by its name by another task